 Is wind power a viable source for electricity demand?

-Today, many highly successful on-shore and off-shore wind energy projects exist around the globe.
+Today, many highly successful on-shore and off-shore wind power projects exist around the globe.

 Countries around the world that are currently considered leaders in wind include the UK, China, Denmark, Spain and Portugal.

-When talking about being a “leader in wind”, there are a number of different statistics that are important, such as total installed capacity or percentage of growth, and penetration as proportion of the country’s energy supply.
+When talking about being a “leader in wind generation”, there are a number of different statistics that are important, such as total installed capacity or percentage of growth, and penetration as proportion of the country’s energy supply.

 Due to these different measures, it is difficult to say that any one country or state leads the world in wind power.

 For example, over the course of just one day, Denmark’s wind power produced 116% of its national electricity generation demands, with excess electricity exported to neighbouring countries.

 Denmark - a producer and exporter of wind power

 Through clever planning, Denmark produces enough electricity to meet its domestic needs, as well as to export its excess energy to neighbouring countries.
 The Guardian reported that on over the course of just one day – July 9, 2015 – Denmark produced 116% of its national electricity demands through wind power generation.

 As another plus, it was able to export the excess electricity to Norway, Germany and Sweden.
 Once domestic consumption had reduced during the early hours of the morning, Denmark’s wind power was producing 140% of its national electricity